mercadopago/devsite-docs/guides/resources/test-cards.en.md

 >
 >The DNI associated with the card must be the same as the test user making the purchase.
 To confirm this information, go to your Mercado Pago user account, access **Your Profile > Your information** and review the **Document field**, ensuring that it will be the same to be associated with the card.

-For this, depending on your country, use one of the cards that we provide below.
+For this, depending on your country, use one of the cards provided below.

 ----[mla]----
 | Card | Number | Security code | Expiration date |